What are the National Professional Recognition Awards for Leadership?

 Level 4 Licentiateship (Leadership and Management) (LCGI)

-• constructively work with others to develop and maintain good working relationships
+- work with others to build and maintain good working relationships

-• develop and maintain good stakeholder relationships – identify and access opportunities for professional development – be able to apply professional standards in your own area of responsibility
+- foster and maintain good stakeholder relationships – identify and access opportunities for professional development – be able to apply professional standards in your area of responsibility

-• consider the views and perspectives of others in decision making • address problems that are well-defined but non-routine.
+- consider the views and perspectives of others in decision making

 Level 5 Affiliateship (Leadership and Management) (AfCGI)

-• generate creative ideas to inform best practice and continual improvement
+- generate creative ideas to inform best practices and continual improvement

-• develop and maintain good stakeholder relationships to support the stakeholder focussed culture of the organisation
+- build and maintain good stakeholder relationships to support the stakeholder-focused culture of the organisation

 Assessment

-To achieve a Professional Recognition Award you must provide a concise portfolio of work and evidence which demonstrates your competency for each standard.
+To achieve a Professional Recognition Award you must provide a concise portfolio of work and evidence demonstrating your competency for each standard.
 A piece of evidence may be used to cover more than one of the standards.
-The standards can be met collectively and holistically, rather than one by one.
+Therefore, the standards can be met collectively and holistically, rather than one by one.

 Standards

-For each standard there is a set of standard statements which you would be required to evidence your competency against.
+For each standard, there is a set of statements against which you must demonstrate your competency.

-To meet the standard you will be required to provide evidence that you are able to:
+To meet the standard you will be required to provide evidence that you can:

-1. analyse the professional standards which apply in your own area of responsibility
+- analyse the professional standards which apply in your area of responsibility

-2. apply professional standards to your own working practice
+- apply professional standards to your working practice

 The Evidence

-In order to qualify for you PRA you will need to submit a portfolio of work and evidence OR evidence of a project.
+To qualify for your PRA, you must submit a portfolio of work and evidence OR evidence of a project.

-It is your responsibility as a learner to explain or demonstrate how the work and evidence you present shows that you are competent and that you have met the requirements of each of the standards.
+As a learner, it is your responsibility to explain or demonstrate how the work and evidence you present prove your competence and meet the requirements of each standard.

 The Reflective Account